The iRestore Essential laser hair growth helmet system claims to provide “safe and effective solutions for improving

 The Bottom Line on iRestore Hair Helmet

-However, since coverage is restricted to the top of the head, those with advanced hair loss may not see results with the iRestore laser cap.
+However, since coverage is restricted to the top of the head, those with advanced hair loss may not see the results they are after with the iRestore helmet.

 The helmet comes with no extra devices, so for those looking for mobility when doing a treatment will need to buy an additional component.

-Thankfully, if you aren’t happy with the results, iRestore offers a 6-month, money back guarantee for you.
+Thankfully, if you aren’t happy with the results, iRestore offers a 6-month, money-back guarantee for you.
 Just make sure you fully understand their terms.